Ask the Editors

 Q. I recall as a kid seeing photographs of President Lyndon Johnson, after he left the White House, with long hair (at least, long for him).
 Am I remembering accurately?

 A. Your memory is correct.
 Johnson, who left the White House in 1969, died in 1973; in the last years of his life, he let his white hair grow.
 (See photos below from 1972.)
-The late ’60s and early ’70s were the height of the hippie period in American culture, when a fair number of young men had extremely long hair.
+The late ’60s and early ’70s were the height of the hippie period, when a fair number of young men had extremely long hair.
 Perhaps LBJ was trying to show a certain empathy for long-hairs, even though they voiced some of the harshest criticism of his Vietnam policies.
 He may have been saying, “I, too, am a rebel at heart, and an idealist – I know where you’re coming from.”

 Q. Do you know of any historic sites that welcome “vacationing volunteers,” where we can live in that moment of history, even if just for a short while?